mb-fun/tpau-gtfsutils/README.md

 GTFS output may include some minor unintentional changes to the data, such as:

 - Decimal truncation -- Decimals are rounded to the nearest 12 decimal places.
 This would most commonly occur in lat/lon coordinates, but 12 decimal places is sufficiently for most purposes.
 Trailing zeros are also stripped from decimals over one place.
-- Conversion to float -- Columns that have a mixure of integer and float values will have integers converted to floats (i.e. 0 will become 0.0)
 - Column reordering -- Columns that serve as IDs for a file (i.e. trip_id in trips.txt) may be brought to the front of the columns.
 - Quotation removal -- The utilities remove wrapping quotes for fields that do not otherwise contain quotations or commas.